iconduit/webmanifest-loader/README.md

-# Iconduit web app manifest loader
+# Web app manifest loader

 _A Webpack loader for `.webmanifest` files_